renatomaia/coutil/doc/manual.md

 The possible values are:
 	- A [Lua file](http://www.lua.org/manual/5.4/manual.html#pdf-io.open) to be provided to the process.
 	- A [stream socket](#systemsocket-type-domain) to be provided to the process.
-	- `false` to indicate it should be discarded (_e.g._, `/dev/null` shall be used).
+	- `false` to indicate it should be discarded (`/dev/null` shall be used).
 	- A string with the following characters that indicate a [stream socket](#systemsocket-type-domain) shall be created and stored in the field to allow communication with the process.
-		- `r`: a readable stream socket to send data to the process.
+		- `r`: a readable stream socket to receive data from the process.
-		- `w`: a writable stream socket to receive data from the process.
+		- `w`: a writable stream socket to send data to the process.
 		- `s`: a stream socket that allows transmission of stream sockets (see domain [`"share"`](#systemsocket-type-domain)).

 - `arguments`: